Sofyan Amrabat

-Sofyan Amrabat (سفيان أمرابط; born 21 August 1996) is a professional footballer who plays as a defensive midfielder for La Liga club Real Betis, on loan from Süper Lig side Fenerbahçe, and the Morocco national team.
+Sofyan Amrabat (سفيان أمرابط; born 21 August 1996) is a professional footballer who plays as a defensive midfielder for Dutch Eredivisie club Ajax.
+Born in the Netherlands, he plays for the Morocco national team.

 Amrabat is a graduate of Utrecht's youth system.
 He made his first-team debut for the club in November 2014, and went on to make 54 appearances for them in total, before being signed by Feyenoord in 2017.
 One year later, he joined Belgian team Club Brugge, who loaned him to Italian club Hellas Verona in August 2019.
 Verona purchased him and immediately sold him to Fiorentina in January 2020.
 He joined Manchester United on loan in September 2023, winning the FA Cup.

-Born in the Netherlands, Amrabat played youth international football for both the Netherlands and Morocco.
-He made his senior international debut for Morocco in March 2017, and has represented the country at two FIFA World Cups and two Africa Cup of Nations.
+Amrabat played youth international football for both the Netherlands and Morocco.
+He made his senior international debut for Morocco in March 2017, and has represented the country at three FIFA World Cups and three Africa Cup of Nations.